Intern Insight: My (Remote) Experience with the Chattanooga Chamber

 But then, the communications team got in the swing of things.
 We figured out how to manage meetings remotely, launch virtual events and adapt to the new normal.

 Personally, I learned how to work more independently, even though Amanda was always a phone call away.

 Under Amanda's guidance, I entered the world of print media, and wrote copy for email campaigns, radio scripts, social media and this site.
-They helped refine my interview skills and connected me with various public officials, local CEOs and other community members.
+I refined my interview skills and got connected with various public officials, local CEOs and other community members.